walterhiggins/WMPJS/book-outline.md

 1. Create a new folder on your computer called *CraftBukkit*.
 2. Choose either the *Recommended*, *Beta Build* or *Development Build* at http://dl.bukkit.org/downloads/craftbukkit/ to begin downloading CraftBukkit.
-3. Save the craftbukkit *.jar* file in the folder created in step 1.
+3. Save the CraftBukkit *.jar* file in the folder created in step 1.
 4. Rename the .jar file to *craftbukkit.jar*.

 Once downloaded, the next step is to install CraftBukkit on your computer.
 The instructions are slightly different for each operating system so skip directly to the instructions for your operating system.